ARK_Logo.jpg

 Introduction

-Arras is a Canadian exploration and development company advancing a portfolio of copper and gold assets in northeastern Kazakhstan, including the option agreement on the Beskauga copper and gold project.
+Arras is a Canadian exploration and development company advancing a portfolio of copper and gold assets in northeastern Kazakhstan, including the Elemes copper-gold porphyry project.
 The Company has established the third-largest licence package in the country prospective for copper and gold (behind Rio Tinto and Fortescue).
-In December, 2023, the Company entered into a strategic alliance with Teck Resources in which Teck will sole finance a US$5-million generative exploration program over a portion of the Arras licence package in 2024/2025 focusing on critical minerals.
+In December, 2023, the Company entered into a strategic alliance with Teck Resources Ltd., in which Teck may sole finance a US$5-million generative exploration program over a portion of the Arras licence package in 2024 and 2025.

-Arras has assembled 3rd largest (>3,300 sq. km) land package focused on copper in Kazakhstan
+Arras has assembled 3rd largest (>3,300 sq. km) land package focused on copper-gold in Kazakhstan.
+The Company’s license package is located in Pavlodar region in northeastern Kazakhstan.

 • Project area: 530 sq. km